-5.7.6 Mailboxes shall be located in the right-of-way pursuant to the current Road Commission policy Procedures for the Installation of Mailboxes and Newspaper Delivery Boxes along County Roads.
+5.6.7 Mailboxes shall be located in the right-of-way pursuant to the current WCRC Procedures for the Installation of Mailboxes and Newspaper Delivery Boxes along County Roads.

-5.7.7 Encroachments are strictly prohibited in the road right-of-way.
-Examples of encroachments include, but are not limited to, plantings in the right-of-way other than exceptions granted herein, rocks, berms, headwalls, private signs, flagpoles, irrigation systems, sump pump and footing drains, fences, buildings, landscape lighting, or privately owned utilities.
+5.6.8 Encroachments are strictly prohibited in the road right-of-way.
+Examples of encroachments include, but are not limited to, plantings in the right-of-way other than exceptions granted herein, rocks, berms, headwalls, private signs, flagpoles, irrigation systems, fences, buildings, landscape lighting, and privately owned utilities.